 Ezekiel Margoliuth, HaB'rit HaChadashah al pi Mashiach [New Covenant of the Messiah] Public Domain, 1927.
 Online.

 Ezekiel Margoliouth (1816-1894) was a Christian Hebraist, born to a Jewish family in Suwalki, Poland.
-He went to the rabbinical seminary at Warsaw, were he first met missionaries of the London Jews Society.
-At the age of twenty-seven he confessed faith in Yeshua as his Saviour.
+He went to the rabbinical seminary at Warsaw, where he first met missionaries of the London Jews Society.
+At the age of twenty-seven he confessed faith in Yeshua as his Savior.
 In 1852 he was appointed a missionary of the LJS in London, and worked in Bethnal Green as a missionary to the Jews almost to the end of his life.
 His translation of the New Testament in Hebrew in 1865 is based on the 1599 Hutter Polyglot, which can be viewed at Bibles-Online.
 His translation is the only one that included cantillation marks for singing.

 Isaac E. Salkinson, HaB'rit HaChadashah.
 British Missionary Society, 1886.
 Online.
 Produced by the Society For Distributing Hebrew Scriptures, Middlesex, England.

 Isaac E. Salkinson (1820-1883) was a Christian Hebraist, born to a Jewish family in Wilna, Russia.
 As a youth, Isaac set out for America with the intention of entering a rabbinical seminary there.
 While in London he met with missionaries from the London Missionary Society and came to faith.
 He was baptized ca. 1849.
 After graduating from the LJS training college he was appointed as a missionary to the Jews at Edinburgh, where he became a student at Divinity Hall.
 He was ordained a minister of the Presbyterian Church at Glasgow in 1859.
 He served his church as a missionary in various towns and finally settled in Vienna (1876).
 Isaac's Hebrew translation of the New Testament was undertaken for the British Missionary Society in 1877 and published posthumously, under the supervision of C. D. Ginsburg, also a Christian Hebraist, at Vienna in 1886.
-Click here for the biography of Ginsburg.

 Bible Society in Israel